TheoKanning/openai-java/README.md

 > ⚠️OpenAI has deprecated all Engine-based APIs.
 See [Deprecated Endpoints](https://github.com/TheoKanning/openai-java#deprecated-endpoints) below for more info.

 # OpenAI-Java
-Java libraries for using OpenAI's GPT-3 api.
+Java libraries for using OpenAI's GPT apis.
+Supports GPT-3, ChatGPT, and GPT-4.

 Includes the following artifacts:
-- `api` : request/response POJOs for the GPT-3 APIs.
+- `api` : request/response POJOs for the GPT APIs.
-- `client` : a basic retrofit client for the GPT-3 endpoints, includes the `api` module
+- `client` : a basic retrofit client for the GPT endpoints, includes the `api` module
 - `service` : A basic service class that creates and calls the client.
 This is the easiest way to get started.

 as well as an example project using the service.